huggingface/huggingface.js/packages/agents/README.md

 ## Usage

-Agents.js leverages LLMs hosted as Inference APIs on HF, so you need to create an account and generate an [access token](https://huggingface.co/settings/tokens).
+Agents.js leverages LLMs hosted as Inference Endpoints on HF, so you need to create an account and generate an [access token](https://huggingface.co/settings/tokens).

 ```ts
 import { HfAgent } from "@huggingface/agents";